 By Eric L. Foxman, R.Ph., senior scientist, HPCUS

 Homeopathic pharmacopoeias have been published continually since the 1840s.
-The Homeopathic Pharmacopoeia of the United States (HPUS) has been in continuous publication for over 120 years — since 1897.
+The Homeopathic Pharmacopoeia of the United States (HPUS) has been in continuous publication for more than 125 years — since 1897.
 It became officially recognized under the U.S. Food Drug and Cosmetic Act in 1938 and was published by the American Institute of Homeopathy until the formation of the Homœopathic Pharmacopœia Convention of the United States (HPCUS) in 1980.

 The HPUS provides a clear set of standards for the manufacturer of homeopathic drug products.
 The HPCUS is responsible for the content, updating and publication of the HPUS.
 Various committees (see Structure and Functions below) assist in producing a reference based on the foundations of safety, efficacy, and standardization.
 This is accomplished in several ways: